 Typically, immunotherapy disables these checkpoint proteins on the surface of the cancer cells.
 This causes the immune system to recognize the cancerous cells as foreign substances and mount an attack against them.

-“The general way [immunotherapy] works is the same with all cancers, but lung cancer does seem to be one of the types of cancers that benefit most from immunotherapy,” Dr. Sarah Goldberg, associate professor of medicine (medical oncology) at Yale Cancer Center, CT, explained.
+“The general way [immunotherapy] works is the same with all cancers, but lung cancer does seem to be one of the types of cancers that benefit most from immunotherapy,” Dr. Sarah Goldberg, associate professor of medicine (medical oncology) at Yale Cancer Center, New Haven, Connecticut, explained.

 “These immunotherapies can work extremely well in some people with lung cancer, while others do not benefit as much.
 At this point, it’s not entirely clear why,” Dr. Goldberg added.